How to avoid Vitamin D toxicity in Dogs & Cats

-- Choose whole pet food kibbles without synthetics like Carna4, Nature’s Logic or Grizzly Salmon Pet Foods.
+- Choose whole pet food kibbles without synthetics like Carna4 or Nature’s Logic.
 Orijen and Acana may have a few synthetic ingredients.
 Do your research.

 Please comment below to let us know what you think about the use of synthetic ingredients like vitamin packs in pet food?

 - FDA Alerts Pet Owners about Potentially Toxic Levels of Vitamin D in Several Dry Pet Foods, December 2018